ContextLab/abstract2paper/README.md

 <img src='https://media4.giphy.com/media/3o6ozoD1ByqYv7ARIk/giphy.gif' width='250px'>

 **Doubtful.**  Or at least, probably not...?
 It certainly wouldn't be ethical to use this code to generate writing assignments, mass-produce papers or grant applications, etc.  Further, you'll likely find that the text produced using this approach includes stuff that's said in funny (often nonsensical) ways, follows problematic logic, incorporates biases from the training data, and so on.
 Of lesser importance, but practical annoyance, you'll also encounter all sorts of formatting issues (although those might be easy to fix manually, and possibly even automatically with some clever tinkering).

+# ⚠️ Disclaimers ⚠️

+This demonstration is provided *as is*, and you choose to run it at your own risk.
+The GPT-Neo model is trained on a large collections of documents from a variety of sources across the Internet.
+Some of the text it's trained on includes potentially triggering and/or biased and/or horrible and/or disgusting-in-other-ways language.
+That means that the text the model produces in the demo may also include disturbing language.  **If you don't want to risk exposure to that sort of text, then you should not run the notebook.**

+Further, if you run the demo locally, it may mess up your compute environment, cause your stock portfolio to lose value, trigger the formation of a small-to-medium-sized black hole underneath your chair, put you in a bad mood, and/or otherwise mess up your day/week/month/year/life.  **Proceed with caution.**

 &nbsp;
 &nbsp;